Biden revives ‘clean energy’ program with $1B loan guarantee

 While Tesla and Solyndra are the best known examples, the loan office manages over 30 projects worth more than $30 billion and generates $500 million in interest income for the federal government every year, Shah said.

-“We have a track record of choosing winners,” he said in an interview.
+“We have a track record of our projects being winners,” he said in an interview.
 “And I know that we get a lot of press on the ones who don’t succeed,” but the program has suffered just over $1 billion in losses since 2011, or roughly 3.3% of its investment, a figure Shah said is on par with commercial banks.

 “Many people think we’re not taking enough risk,” he said. ”But we’re in line with the best of the best.”